 - There's a difference between things you want and things you need.

-Money Management Activities for Kids (Plus kid money printables) to help with these lessons:
+Money management activities for preschoolers to help with these lessons:

 According to the President (or at least his advisory council), from the age of 6 to 10 years, your child needs to know the following four things to live a “financially smart” life: